maisarakhedr/maisarakhedr.github.io/_posts/2018-11-24-why-developers-hate-agile.md

 He listed things that can go wrong in Scrum which lead to Dark
 Scrum:

-*   Self-organization is slow to happen.
+*   It takes time to get good a t Scrum, Self-organization is slow to happen.

-    *   Clearly it takes some time to get good at Scrum.
-It has new roles and activities.
-Even more difficult, it asks that we take on new values.
-We’re supposed to let our developers self-organize to do the work.
-It’s easy to call the Scrum meetings and call ourselves by Scrum roles.
-It’s not at all easy to really walk the walk.

-    *   Dark Scrum begins when people who know their old job, but not their new Scrum job, begin to do the Scrum activities.
-It goes like this:
+*   He used a term called Power holders, which mean people who have and exert power over developers whether by a development manager, a team lead, a Product Owner, or even a Scrum Master.
+They can drive the team to Dark scrum by
     *   Power holder oppresses the team every day in "Daily Scrum".

-    *   He used the term “power holders” to mean all the people who, especially in Dark Scrum, have and exert power over the developers.
-The use of power is often misguided, whether by a development manager, a team lead, a Product Owner, or even a Scrum Master.

-    *   The power holder already knows his job.
-His job is to stay on top of what everyone is doing, make sure they’re doing the right things, and redirect them if they’re not.
-How convenient that there’s a mandatory meeting where he can do that, every single day "Daily Scrum".

-    *   Instead of the team rallying around their joint mission and sorting out a good approach for the day in the "Daily Scrum", someone else drags information of of them, processes it in their head, and then tells everyone what to do.
-Since nothing ever goes quite as we expected yesterday morning, this improper activity often comes with a lot of blame-casting and tension.

     *   Business-side is not available in Sprint Planning or not trained in how to be a Product Owner.

-    *   Power holders drive the team

-    *   every two weeks power holders show up and tell these programmers what they have to build.

     *   Misuse of sprint review

-    *   Dark Scrum has power holders, Product Owners, and stakeholders for this effort.
-They make sure the programmers are made fully aware of how badly they’ve done.
-That will surely inspire everyone to do better next time

     *   Misuse of sprint retrospective

-    *   Dark Scrum leaders remind the team that they fell short, make it clear to these developers that their failure was surely due to a combination of laziness and incompetence, point out the consequences of not improving.

 ## Scrum